Dabolus/polymer3-webpack-starter-kit/README.md

 # By default, the files to deploy are the ones inside the build/ directory
 # To change this behavior, change the "public" property in 'firebase.json'
 ```

+### Project configuration
+You can find a lot of useful configuration options inside the `conf/app.config.js` file.
+If these options aren't enough for you, you can always edit webpack configuration and everything
+else at you needs.

 ### Project Structure
 So, if you already explored the project, you might have noticed something strange in it.